Bemesko/Spot2File/README.md

 ## Feature Checklist

-- [ ] Read a Spotify playlist link from a file
+- [ ] Read a Spotify playlist link from a file (not essential, do later)
-- [ ] Connect to Spotify and retrieve the name of every song in the playlist
+- [x] Connect to Spotify and retrieve the name of every song in the playlist
+- [x] Search the internet for a link of each song
 - [ ] Download the song and put it in a folder with the playlist's name